 Our programming and pedagogy are guided by current practices in early learning philosophy and programming such as; “How Does Learning Happen?
-Ontario’s Pedagogy for the Early Years”, “Think, Feel, Act”, and “Early Learning for Every Child Today” (ELECT) documents from the Ministry of Education.
+Ontario’s Pedagogy for the Early Years”, “Think, Feel, Act: Lessons from Research of Young Children”, “Think, Feel, Act: Empowering Children in the Middle Years” and “Early Learning for Every Child Today” (ELECT) documents from the Ministry of Education.
 We believe that in order to flourish in the early years and throughout their lives, every child’s future potential depends on the following ways of being;

 Communication occurs on a daily basis in a variety of ways, such as; discussing their child’s learning and development, daily observations, documentation and learning stories, DOKmail, Facebook, phone calls, newsletters, parent nights, surveys, and an interpreter as needed for families where English is a second language.